-Provide the most accurate information to your local DMV.
+It’s important to provide the most accurate driver information to your local DMV.

-Driving laws and the requirements to register a vehicle vary by state.
-That’s why it’s often difficult to navigate staying legal on the road if you decide to move states.
-Are you asking, “Does my license have to match my vehicle registration?”
+Wondering if your license has to match your vehicle registration?
+It’s often difficult to navigate staying legal on the road if you decide to move states.
 We’ll discuss the most common license and registration requirements around the country, including whether the addresses on each must match.

 In This Article:

 - Do Your License And Registration Have To Match?

 - Does Your Insurance Need To Match Your Registration?